How much is the entry fee? It’s £25 per person – this includes registrations for under 18’s (£20 early-bird fee until 31st October 2019).

 Will there be toilets along the way?
 Yes!
 We will be arranging for our walkers to be able to access a number of toilets along the way, particular within pubs along the towpath.
 There are also a number of public toilets.
 You will be sent a Walker Pack a month or so before the event, which will include a map detailing where these will be.

 What about water and food on the day?
 Please bring your own water bottle that we can refill for you throughout the day.
-We also recommend you bring any snacks you’ve tried and tested beforehand.
+There will not be individual single-use plastic bottles We also recommend you bring any snacks you’ve tried and tested beforehand.
 There will be a number of GoodNess stops along the route with goodies (flapjacks, fruit etc.) and plenty of water so that you can fill up your water bottle.
-At our lunchtime base in Bradford on Avon, we hope to have a food vendor on site where you can buy a hot lunch, or you’re more than welcome to bring along a picnic.
+At our lunchtime base in Bradford on Avon, we hope to have a BBQ, or you’re more than welcome to bring along a picnic.
 Further details about this will be sent out with your Walk Pack, a month or so before the event.

 Will my friends and family be able to come and cheer me over the finish line?
 Yes of course – the more the merrier!
-The finish line is at the Holburne Museum in Bath.
+The morning walk finish line is in Victory Fields, Bradford on Avon and the marathon and afternoon walk finish line is at the Holburne Museum in Bath.

 How will I get home at the end of the walk?
 We would suggest that you ask a friend or family member to come and collect you – and of course cheer you over the finishing line at the same time!
 If you need advice on train and bus schedules, just give us a call and we’ll help you find all the information you need.